 Peggy has particular expertise in termination of condominiums having chaired or participated in the subcommittees responsible for drafting proposed statutory revisions to the termination provisions in the Florida Condominium Act and represented clients in pursuing efficient and effective termination strategies.

 Peggy’s experience in condominiums, master planned communities and mixed use developments provides an exceptional background for advising clients on the sale, purchase and operation of distressed real estate, particularly fractured condominiums and land developments.
 She works with lenders, bulk investors and receivers to craft and implement exit strategies for condominium and non-condominium residential, commercial and mixed use projects.

 Peggy is a respected speaker at the national level on development, structuring and workouts of condominiums and planned developments.
 She has also presented at Florida seminars on acquisition and sale issues and condominium, planned community and mixed use topics and has published and co-authored articles on community associations, mixed-use developments, workouts, and other real estate topics.

 Outside of her practice, Peggy serves on the Board of Trustees of Spring Hill College in Mobile, Alabama.
 She was a member of the Board of Trustees of Florida State University and has been a member of the Board of Visitors of Florida State University College of Law since 1994.
-Peggy was recently appointed to the Board of Trustees of The Ringling Museum in Sarasota, and is a member of the Board of Advisors of the Georgia Museum of Art in Athens.
+Peggy is a member of the Board of Trustees of The Ringling Museum in Sarasota and the Board of Advisors of the Georgia Museum of Art in Athens.
 She also served on the City of Coral Gables Historic Preservation Board.